WillBuik/hyphae-handshake/HANDSHAKE.md

    This data needs to be combined with the application's Noise payloads.

-2. QUIC needs a forward-secure secret as early in the handshake as possible to transition from the obfusticated initial packet space to the encrypted handshake packet space.
+2. QUIC needs a forward-secure secret as early in the handshake as possible to transition from the obfuscated initial packet space to the encrypted handshake packet space.
 The Noise ASK proposal can generate this secret but there is still some complication to avoid sending the second Noise message's payload in the initial packet space.

-To statisfy these requirements, Hyphae rearranges the first two Noise handshake payloads – though not in a way that alters their security properties described in [Section 7.7](https://noiseprotocol.org/noise.html#payload-security-properties) of the protocol framework.
+To satisfy these requirements, Hyphae rearranges the first two Noise handshake payloads – though not in a way that alters their security properties described in [Section 7.7](https://noiseprotocol.org/noise.html#payload-security-properties) of the protocol framework.

-Hyphae uses the proposed ASK [\(Additional Symmetric Keys\)](https://github.com/noiseprotocol/noise_wiki/wiki/Additional-Symmetric-Keys) extesnsion to generate the additional keys needed by QUIC.
+Hyphae uses the proposed ASK [\(Additional Symmetric Keys\)](https://github.com/noiseprotocol/noise_wiki/wiki/Additional-Symmetric-Keys) extension to generate the additional keys needed by QUIC.

 Handshake Messages
 ------------------

-Handshake messages consist of a single byte idenifier followed by the contents of the message.
+Handshake messages consist of a single byte identifier followed by the contents of the message.
 Most of these messages are from the underlying Noise handshake, but there are a few extras.
 These messages must be delivered in order.